1926 Tennessee gubernatorial election

 The 1926 Tennessee gubernatorial election was held on November 2, 1926.
 Incumbent Democratic governor Austin Peay defeated Republican nominee Walter White with 64.7% of the vote, improving on his performance from 1924.

 Peay narrowly won the Democratic primary against Hill McAlister, defeating him by a little over 4%.

+Shortly after beginning his third term, Peay's health began to decline and he died from a cerebral hemorrhage at 8:05 p.m. on October 2, 1927.

 Primary elections

 Primary elections were held on August 5, 1926.